 Sales and purchases between related parties are made on normal commercial terms.
-Outstanding balances with entities other than subsidiaries are unsecured, interest free and cash settlement is expected within 30 days of month end.
-Terms and conditions for transactions with subsidiaries are the same, with the exception that balances are placed on intercompany accounts with no specified credit period.
-The Group has not provided or benefited from any guarantees for any related party receivables or payables.
-During the year ended 31 October 2023, the Group has not made any provision for doubtful debts relating to amounts owed by related parties (2022: £nil).
+Outstanding balances with entities re unsecured, interest free and cash settlement is expected within 30 days of month end.
+The Company has not provided or benefited from any guarantees for any related party receivables or payables.
+During the year ended 31 October 2024, the Company has not made any provision for doubtful debts relating to amounts owed by related parties (2023: £nil).